 g.
 At no time will it be allowed, nor will exceptions be granted, for students who meet the requirement to live off campus to live in a co-ed (mixed ratio) situation, unless the parties are closely related (i.e. brothers, sisters, first cousins).

-26.2 Off-campus students are required to abided by the following rules:
+33. 3 Off-campus students: